The tools you need to get started.

 Wood Glue

 Glue is what actually holds the box together.
-Screws are just temporary clamps while the glue dries.
+Mechanical fasteners just hold it toghter while the glue dries.
+Most any wood glue will work fine on most any wood.

 Wire Tools